 For wrongful death, the survivors of the victim can file for financial compensation and demand reimbursement for funeral costs, loss of earning for the house, loss of inheritance assets (those that the deceased was yet to earn), emotional trauma, and so on.

-Contact The Babin Law Firm Today For Justice In Columbus, Ohio
+Contact The Babin Law Firm Today In Columbus, Ohio

 Plus, the initial consultation is free, so call us today to get started with your case!